13 Fun Ways to Use a Video Projector in Your Home

 Not into chalk drawing?
 Projectors are also an excellent way to experience a shadow puppet show.

-And Yes, Movie Night
+13. And Yes, Movie Night

-The best reason to purchase a home projector, of course, is to watch your favorite movies in a big way.
-Inside, projectors work great on a blank wall in your living room or home theater room.
-Outside, you can use a wall on your home or better yet, string a white sheet on a clothesline.
-Whatever you choose, a projector can turn any night of the week into something very special.
+Projectors work great on a blank wall in your living room or home theater room.
+But if you take it outside, you can use a wall or even string a white sheet on a clothesline.
+Whatever you choose, a projector can turn any night of the week into something special.

 Home projectors are available with different features and at various price points.
 Each is relatively easy to set up, depending on the location.